phillydotnet/HandsOnLabs/2018/09/README.md

 Congrats, you're building a commit graph (history).

+## Explore git log
+git log just shows you the log.
+This is a powerful feature.
+For example: remember this command line

+`git log --oneline --abbrev-commit --all --graph --decorate --color`

 ## Add more commits
 Add at least three more commits.
 You may choose to use your shiny new text editor setting by using `git commit`
 * Change index.html each time and save it